 - I felt confident using the system.

 - It took me a while to understand how it worked.

 The results for these statements show how customer-friendly a user flow actually is.
 Based on the results of the international benchmark, Liander could see for itself how customer- friendly its user flow was and decide which pages needed to be adjusted and how.
 The qualitative testing method that was used in the past took much longer; the SPRINT application delivers results within 24 hours.

 The results from the first questionnaire helped Liander to improve specific areas of the user flow, particularly for its business customers.
 Meanwhile, 40 marketeers from Liander now have their own account for the SPRINT application.
 This will enable them to efficiently test user flows within 24 hours – and allow Liander to achieve great savings in both time and money.

 My colleagues and I will be able to efficiently test a user flow or mockup of a web tool in the future.
-We can even have the test results in within 24 hours.
-This not only save a great deal of time, but will also achieve high cost savings.”
+We can even have the test results within 24 hours.
+This saves a great deal of time and high costs.”